andre-st/goodreads-toolbox/README.md

 ## [savreviews.pl](savreviews.md)

-Downloads as many text-reviews for a book as possible.
+Saves text-reviews for a book to a text-file.
 It's an implementation of the "Extract all reviews for a specific book" feature requested in the Goodreads forums.
 [Learn more](search.md)